 The signature street in the Harbord Village (South Annex) is Palmerston Boulevard.
 Stone and iron gateposts, one on College Street and one on Bloor Street, set the tone for this distinctive boulevard which also features decorative cast iron street lamps, ancient trees and grandiose homes.
 Overall, the houses in the Harbord Village (South Annex) come in a variety of shapes and sizes.
 Each house is whimsically decorated with Victorian accents that all blend together to form one of the most pleasing streetscapes of any Toronto neighbourhood.
 Most Harbord Village (South Annex) homes are built circa 1870s to 1910.

 LIFESTYLE IN HARBORD VILLAGE (SOUTH ANNEX)

 Bloor Street, west of Spadina, is a mini university village lined with pubs, music shops, bookstores, and restaurants.
 Cyclists and in-line skaters compete with cars and pedestrians in this high energy shopping district.

 The Mirvish Village shopping district on Markham Street, south of Bloor Street, is a dignified city block, filled with craft stores, bookstores, antique shops, galleries, and specialty boutiques.

-Harbord Street provides South Annex residents with one of the more sophisticated and intimate shopping districts in the city.
+Harbord Street provides Harbord Village (South Annex) residents with one of the more sophisticated and intimate shopping districts in the city.
 In addition to many fine restaurants, Harbord Street also includes a number of excellent craft stores, bookstores, and galleries.